isc-projects/kea/doc/sphinx/arm/hooks.rst

 ``host_cmds``: Host Commands
 ============================

-This section describes a hook application that offers a number of new commands used to query and manipulate host reservations.
-Kea provides a way to store host reservations in a database.
-In many larger deployments it is useful to be able to manage that information while the server is running.
+Kea can store host reservations in a database; in many larger deployments, it is useful to be able to manage that information while the server is running.
 This library provides management commands for adding, querying, and deleting host reservations in a safe way without restarting the server.
-In particular, it validates the parameters, so an attempt to insert incorrect data - such as adding a host with a conflicting identifier in the same subnet - will be rejected.
+In particular, it validates the parameters, so an attempt to insert incorrect data - such as adding a host with a conflicting identifier in the same subnet - is rejected.
 Those commands are exposed via the command channel (JSON over UNIX sockets) and the Control Agent (JSON over a RESTful interface).
-Additional commands and capabilities related to host reservations will be added in the future.

 Currently this library is only available to ISC customers with a paid support contract.

 .. note::

-   This library may only be loaded by the ``kea-dhcp4`` or ``kea-dhcp6`` process.
+   This library can only be loaded by the ``kea-dhcp4`` or ``kea-dhcp6`` process.

-Currently, six commands are supported: reservation-add (which adds a new host reservation), reservation-get (which returns an existing reservation if specified criteria are matched), reservation-get-all (which returns all reservations in a specified subnet), reservation-get-page (a variant of reservation-get-all which returns all reservations in a specified subnet by pages and since Kea version 1.9.0 all reservations), reservation-get-by-hostname (which returns all reservations with a specified hostname and optionally in a subnet) since Kea version 1.7.1, reservation-get-by-id (which returns all reservations with a specified identifier) since Kea version 1.9.0, and reservation-del (which attempts to delete a reservation matching specified criteria).
-To use commands that change the reservation information (currently these are reservation-add and reservation-del, but this rule applies to other commands that may be implemented in the future), the hosts database must be specified and it must not operate in read-only mode (see the hosts-databases descriptions in :ref:`hosts-databases-configuration4` and :ref:`hosts-databases-configuration6`).
-If the hosts-databases are not specified or are running in read-only mode, the host_cmds library will load, but any attempts to use reservation-add or reservation-del will fail.
+Currently, six commands are supported: ``reservation-add``, which adds a new host reservation; ``reservation-get``, which returns an existing reservation if specified criteria are matched; ``reservation-get-all``, which returns all reservations in a specified subnet; ``reservation-get-page``, a variant of ``reservation-get-all`` that returns all reservations in a specified subnet by pages (and, since Kea version 1.9.0, all reservations);
+``reservation-get-by-hostname``, which returns all reservations with a specified hostname and optionally in a subnet; since Kea version 1.7.1, ``reservation-get-by-id``, which returns all reservations with a specified identifier since Kea version 1.9.0;
+and ``reservation-del``, which attempts to delete a reservation matching specified criteria.
+To use the commands that change reservation information (i.e. ``reservation-add`` and ``reservation-del``), the hosts database must be specified and it must not operate in read-only mode (for details, see the ``hosts-databases`` descriptions in :ref:`hosts-databases-configuration4` and :ref:`hosts-databases-configuration6`).
+If the ``hosts-databases`` are not specified or are running in read-only mode, the ``host_cmds`` library will load, but any attempts to use ``reservation-add`` or ``reservation-del`` will fail.

-Additional host reservation commands are planned in future releases of Kea.
-For a description of envisaged commands, see the `Control API Requirements <https://gitlab.isc.org/isc-projects/kea/wikis/designs/commands>`__ document.
+For a description of proposed future commands, see the `Control API Requirements <https://gitlab.isc.org/isc-projects/kea/wikis/designs/commands>`__ document.

-All commands use JSON syntax.
+All host commands use JSON syntax.
 They can be issued either using the control channel (see :ref:`ctrl-channel`) or via the Control Agent (see :ref:`kea-ctrl-agent`).

 The library can be loaded similarly to other hook libraries.
-It does not take any parameters, and it supports both DHCPv4 and DHCPv6 servers.
+It does not take any parameters, and it supports both the DHCPv4 and DHCPv6 servers.

 ::